ThomasOtt314/ee-tools/README.md

 + TABLES - Summary table specific parameters.

 ## Command Prompt / Terminal
 All of the scripts should be run from the command prompt (windows) or terminal (mac/linux).
+Some of the scripts can also be run by double clicking, in which case the script will open a GUI asking you to select an INI file.

 #### Help
 To see what arguments are available for a script, and their default values, pass the "-h" argument to the script.